rcpsl/PeregriNN/README.md

 PeregriNN expects three positional arguments and one optional argument.
 The first two arguments `network` and `image` are the relative paths to the Neural network and the image files, the third arguments is the `epsilon` perturbation.
 The running timeout can be set by providing an optional arg `--timeout` which defaults to 300 seconds.

 ## Evaluation
-Execute the script `./testbench` which runs a subset of the testcases of the MNIST dataset and finishes in 2-3 hours on an off-the-shelf CPU.
+Execute the script `./testbench` which runs a subset of the testcases of the MNIST dataset and finishes in about 1-2 hours on an off-the-shelf CPU.
 However, To generate the full results in the CAV21' paper, run the script `run_mnist` (This will take a long time).
 Executing any of those scripts will clear the `results` directory and create a new log file for each (network, eps) pair.